cdenq/tumor-growth-on-mice-analysis/README.md

 # matplotlib-challenge
 ## About Pymaceuticals

-`Pymaceuticals` is a Python data analytics home-project that:
+`Pymaceuticals` is a Python data analytics endeavor that:
 1) pulls, cleans, and visualizes "drug regimen vs. mouse tumor growth" data, and
 2) discusses 3 insights from the resulting code